tomsteele/shellsquid/Godeps/_workspace/src/github.com/unrolled/render/README.md

     PrefixXML: []byte("<?xml version='1.0' encoding='UTF-8'?>"), // Prefixes XML responses with the given bytes.
     HTMLContentType: "application/xhtml+xml", // Output XHTML content type instead of default "text/html".
     IsDevelopment: true, // Render will now recompile the templates on every HTML response.
+    UnEscapeHTML: true, // Replace ensure '&<>' are output correctly (JSON only).
+    StreamingJSON: true, // Streams the JSON response via json.Encoder.
+    RequireBlocks: true, // Return an error if a template is missing a block used in a layout.
 })
 // ...
 ~~~